How important is compassion?

 Basically, makes you a better person, don’t you think?

 So clearly compassion is very important.
 It’s a win / win situation.
 The more compassionate you are the happier and healthier you and everyone around you will be.
-That’s why sharing your happiness with other people is the best thing in the world.

 Now, I know that you, are Zen-sational readers, are already in the top echelon of compassionate people.
 But what if you want to be even more compassionate?